Tomic-Riedel/Flutter-Roadmap/README.md

 https://gist.github.com/IsmailAlamKhan/d1693a753a791801682a53d4b02b2092
 https://gist.github.com/IsmailAlamKhan/ac1ce99647ccd6b9b5c931e5c4c92f59

-Here is a great answer about how to keep footer always at the bottom of the screen from Rémi Rousselet(the author of provider and riverpod) https://stackoverflow.com/a/49621060/13842958
+Here is a great answer about how to keep the footer always at the bottom of the screen from Rémi Rousselet(the author of Provider and riverpod) https://stackoverflow.com/a/49621060/13842958

-After you get got at slivers you might find that there are some things missing in the slivers flutter gives you out of the box for that this package got you covered https://pub.dev/packages/sliver_tools+
+After you get got at Slivers you might find that there are some things missing in the Slivers flutter gives you out of the box for that this package got you covered https://pub.dev/packages/sliver_tools+

 ## Using native device functionalities